leoc98/leoc98.github.io/Distrubuted Algorithm/note.md

 * distributed network strongly connected (reachable for any pair of processes)
 * unspecific (snapshot algorithm can start at any process)
 * not freezing while snapshot running
+// TODO: what if process can handle message concurrently

 ### Chandy and Lamport’s Snapshot Algorithm
 #### control message (marker) handle